-Hunny came in via a vet who contacted us as her owner wanted to have her put to sleep for biting her mother.
+Hunny originally came in via a vet who contacted us as her owner wanted to have her put to sleep for biting her mother.
 We took her in as she just appeared very nervous.

+She met a few dogs whilst in foster and whilst not showing any aggression wanted her own space.
+We were told she pulls on the lead and has no recall but has some basic commands.
+No to young children and cats.
 Now in kennels we needed to find out a lot more about this poor girl who seemed very nervous of life and would need a calm and confident home to help her in the future.
 Her instinct was to run rather than fight however she has turned out to be super with other dogs!

 - Location: